AlexFoxalt/GeoPymetry/README.md

 <a href="https://ibb.co/940r4FT"><img src="https://i.ibb.co/fNWxNhp/Deepin-Screenshot-select-area-20220830202130.png" alt="Deepin-Screenshot-select-area-20220830202130" border="0"></a>

 We have indicated that we know both cathetus of a right triangle.
-Please note that only numbers (int/float) can be entered in the field, and it is also forbidden to leave the field empty.
+> __Note__ Only numbers (int/float) can be entered in the field, and it is also forbidden to leave the field empty.
 If these rules are violated, the program will not process the data.

 Our next step is to click on calculator button.<br>